 Plus, honestly, you can buy cheaper toys, but they won’t be as safe or ethically made.
 Quality costs more, as it should.

 No dedicated online shop, which I like to see.
-However, they make it easy to find retailers, and you can now find PlanToys just about everywhere.

 5 out of 5 little trees.
 I know, PlanToys seems so perfect that you wonder what skeletons are hiding in their closet.
 However, other than some customers who dislike specific toys (via toy reviews) I couldn’t dig up any dirt on this company.
 They seem to be utterly on the up and up, both on eco and ethical level.
 Plus, their products are beautiful, fun, developmentally appropriate and affordable.
 There’s not much more you could ask for in a toy company.